aakansha113/aakansha113/README.md

 ---

 ### 🐳 Dockerized ML Model
--Containerized a machine learning model using Docker -Created a Dockerfile to package the ML application and dependencies -Built and tested Docker images locally on Linux -Pushed the Docker image to Docker Hub
+- Containerized a machine learning model using Docker
+- Created a Dockerfile to package the ML application and dependencies
+- Built and tested Docker images locally on Linux
+- Pushed the Docker image to Docker Hub
--Run the container to serve ML model predictions
+- Run the container to serve ML model predictions

 🔧 Tools: Docker, Python, Linux
 🔗 [Dockerized ML Mode ](https://github.com/aakansha113/Dockerized-ML-Model.git)